FFrabetti/Cooperative-container-migration/docs/cooperative stateful migration.md

 #### Updating the volumes registry ####
 Writable volumes content change over time, but just when it is mounted to a running container in the current node.
 For this reason, we can limit registry updates (and caching of content snapshots) just after each migration.

-The update mechanism is the same seen for read-only volumes, with the only difference in how the GUID is generated and in the additional timestamp associated with each version.
+The update mechanism is the same seen for read-only volumes, with the only difference in how the GUID is generated (and retrieved) and in the additional timestamp associated with each version.

 > Another, minor, difference would be the policy used for invalidating/discarding old volume snapshots after some time: in general, as they belong to a specific user, their lifespan may be shorter than the one of sharable read-only volumes.